-Whoosing, whistling, sizzling, beating in the ear ... the list of sounds heard by people with tinnitus is long.
+Whoosing, whistling, sizzling, beating in the ear can be the list of sounds heard by people with tinnitus.
 To begin with, there are two categories of tinnitus: subjective (audible only by the affected person) and objective (this can be heard by the doctor).

 Do you ever feel like your head and heart are beating at in time?
 The occasional perception of one's heartbeat in the ear, better defined as pulsating tinnitus, falls into the category of objective tinnitus.
 This means the noise you hear is actually produced by a sound source: the passage of blood into blood vessels.

 The phenomenon itself is not pathological and can be resolved quickly in some cases by simply changing position.
 However, its frequent demonstration must lead to more in-depth evaluations.
 A hearing check, carried out by a specialist, will allow to identify the causes of the rhythmic pulsations and so you can define the most appropriate therapy together to regain your auditory well-being.

 Tinnitus is not a disease but a symptom of a disorder that the doctor will have to identify.
 Although it is impossible to generalize, pulsatile tinnitus (literally pulsation-related) is often due to circulatory problems of vascular or venous origin, also known as arteriovenous malformations.
 Furthermore, noise pollution, in particular listening to music with earphones, prolonged intake of drugs such as antibiotics and diuretics and any head and neck injuries could favor the onset of rhythmic pulsations.